2009–10 Paris Saint-Germain FC season: Kit

-Nike manufactured the kits for Paris Saint-Germain and Emirates Airlines continued to be the club's main sponsor.
+Nike manufactured the kits for Paris Saint-Germain and the airline Emirates continued to be the club's main sponsor.
 Nike have been PSG's official kit provider since 1989.
 Emirates have been the club's partner since 2005 and the major shirt sponsor since January 2006.
 PSG were handed brand new home and away kits.
 The home shirt was mainly PSG's traditional home colours of Navy Blue.
 Red pinstripes ran down the shirt and sleeves.
 The collar and ends of the sleeves were red, dropping the club's 'historical' shirt and causing some controversy amongst the fans, as it strayed away from the more traditional blue shirt with a central red vertical stripe trimmed with white.
 The away shirt was mostly white.
 The shirt featured a blue and red polkadot pattern around the whole shirt.
 There was a red piping around the ends of the sleeves and collars.
 The shirts had the club badge on the top-left, the Nike logo on the top-right and the club sponsor Fly Emirates written across the middle.